 This is a graduate education that emphasizes learning the skills and knowledge necessary to practice a profession, such as attending med school or studying social work.

 Terminal Master's Degree

 These are also referred to as professional master's degrees and include degrees with descriptive titles, such as Master of Business Administration (M.B.A.), Master of Social Work (M.S.W.), Master of Education (M.Ed.), or Master of Fine Arts (M.F.A.).
 These are degrees that prepare you for a particular profession.
 Any further education at the Ph.D. level isn't considered necessary to enter your career field.
 Other "terminal" degrees may include journalism, international relations, architecture, public administration, and urban planning.

 In a nutshell, a thesis is one huge gigantic research paper!
 A thesis is almost always required if you're pursuing a Ph.D., but some master's programs require them as well.
-Your thesis is your shining academic achievement, an original and significant contribution to research in your field.
+Your thesis is an original and significant contribution to research in your field, and your shining academic achievement.